Posted Jul 30, 2013 08:30 pm CDT

 At the conclusion of a preliminary hearing, Judge William Wenner determined that there was sufficient evidence to support trying the case against ex-president Graham Spanier, former vice president Gary Schultz and ex-athletic director Tim Curley, the Associated Press reports.

-The three are accused of failing to alert authorities about allegations against Sandusky and participating in a coverup to that included hiding evidence from investigators and lying to a grand jury.
+The three are accused of failing to alert authorities about allegations against Sandusky and participating in a coverup that included hiding evidence from investigators and lying to a grand jury.
 They contend they were unaware of his claimed sexual abuse of minors and did nothing wrong.

 The trial is expected to take place in Harrisburg, but no date has yet been set.